Produced by TheMediaDesk, ©2021, updated 2025

 End tangent

-The seven heads are seven “ore” (mountains / hills) where the woman sits on them.
+... the seven heads are seven "ore" (mountains / hills) where the woman sits on them.

 The woman is sitting on seven hills, she is also in a 'lonely place' / wilderness.
 The implications is that this city is in the middle of nowhere, on seven hills.
+But as we just saw, there's all sorts of places built on 'seven hills', and, maybe at this point in the future Liverpool, England (another city built on seven hills) will be in a barren wasteland.

 10

 Seven Sovereigns exist / have existed.
 Period, not comma.
+Then the verse continues.

-The “pente epesan” (five are 'fallen'), “ho heis estin” (the one exists), the “allos oupo elthen” (other not yet come); and “hotan elthe” (when they come), “oligon auton dei meinai” (little they 'will' remain).
+The "pente epesan" (five are 'fallen'), "ho heis eimi" (the one exists), the "allos oupo elthen" (other not yet come); and "hotan elthe" (when they come), "oligos" (small / short / little / few / etc) "auton" (he / it / they....) "dei" (must / ought / should) "meno" (stay / remain / continue).

 Pronoun trouble focus: